 3. Which shipments does it affect?

 Pretty much everything you're sending into the EU B2C that is valued from €0 to €150.
-The "no VAT applied to shipments valued under €22" thing is being thrown out the window.
+The "no VAT applied to shipments valued under €22" no longer exists.

 5. What's an IOSS ID?